robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Oh, sorry," she murmured.
 "It's just— it's so cold in the palace, especially in the early mornings.
 But I'm sorry, I didn't mean to—"

-Mara

-... ==EDIT==

-looked at the leggings: they were of a heavy stretch cotton with a soft inner layer.

 "The chemise and extra petticoats don't keep you warm?"

 Lily shook her head, then got up to go.

-"Wait."
-Mara put out her hand.
-"Show me."
+Mara held out her hand.

+"Have a look?"

+She carefully inspected the leggings: they were of a heavy stretch cotton with a soft inner layer.
 The gusset in the crotch had given way.
 She handed the leggings to Charlie.

 "This is a common fail point for leggings.
 Any ideas on how to fix it?"